ciren/cilib/docs/basics/rvar.md

 The `RNG` part of the result is the new state of the `RNG`, after the complete evaluation of the `RVar` computation.
 By returning the updated `RNG` state, the state may be threaded into a subsequent `RVar` computation.

-Provided the same `RNG` state is used and the same sequence of `RVar` instances are evaluated, the exact same solution is produced.
+Provided the same `RNG` state is used and the same sequence of `RVar` instances are evaluated, identical solution is produced.
 It might seem that such threading could be error prone.
 The `RNG` threading **is** error prone and also the reason why `RVar` is responsible for such threading, instead of the user.
 `RVar` is also a stack-safe computation, meaning that the composition of `RVar` instances will not result in a stack-overflow error which is common in highly recursive logic.